-Join me in this live, 90-minute class and discover the five things I’ve learned about the life-changing power of diversity in the arts.
+View the archive of my 90-minute class and discover the Five Things I’ve Learned about the life-changing power of diversity in the arts.

 I am an author, filmmaker, media host, and Professor of Entrepreneurship and Leadership at Michigan.
 I have been named a MacArthur Fellow; recognized as President Obama’s first appointment to the National Council on the Arts; served as dean of the University of Michigan’s School of Music, Theatre & Dance; and been appointed to the Michigan Council for Arts & Cultural Affairs.